SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 - The CSS or the Tag Name can't help us to find this row.

-In this special  cases, XPath is a useful locator in this particular case.
+In this special case, XPath is a useful locator in this particular case.
 First, we need to create a subclass of `EPTest`.
 We are using `EPTest` as a base class for future test classes.
-This decision give us a number of benefits, for instance, we may find easily all test classes by inspecting the subclasses of `EPTest`, and we can reuse some methods in the subclasses, in particular, the `setUp` and `tearDown` methods.
+This decision gives us a number of benefits, for instance, we may find easily all test classes by inspecting the subclasses of `EPTest`, and we can reuse some methods in the subclasses, in particular, the `setUp` and `tearDown` methods.

 Therefore, we define the following class:
 ```